Marouane-Elgoumiri/RESTful_jakartaEE/Readme.md

 ***Exception Handling***: Implement a global exception handler to manage errors gracefully.

-***Security***: Consider securing your API using OAuth or other authentication mechanisms.
+***Security***: Consider securing the API using OAuth or other authentication mechanisms.

-***Documentation***: Use Swagger or OpenAPI to document your API for better maintainability and user understanding.
+***Documentation***: Use Swagger or OpenAPI to document the API for better maintainability and user understanding.